aleph2c/miros/docs/_sources/patterns.rst.txt

 Upon entering the busy state the ``chart.busy_count`` is set to zero.
 Then the TIME_OUT event is used with a :term:`hook<Hook>` to work the information.
-In this example we just scribble "busy" into the spy log.
+In this example we just scribble "busy" into the :ref:`spy<recipes-using-the-spy>` log.
 Then we add 1 to our ``chart.busy_count``.
 If the count is big enough we transition back to the polling state.
 Upon exiting the processing state, the ``chart.processing_count`` is set to 0.
 That should work!

 Actually, it won't work at all.

 Notice the large **Xs** on the diagram.
 These are there to show that they are illegal transitions.
-The Miro Samek event processoring algorithm will only allow init events to drill further into child states; they can not leave there current state and navigate to another region of the chart.
+The Miro Samek event processing algorithm will only allow INIT_SIGNAL events to drill further into child states; they can not leave there current state and navigate to another region of the chart.
 I'll just pretend I didn't know about this and continue.